arie741/xendit-test/README.md

 In the project directory:

+1. Clone this project `git clone https://github.com/arie741/xendit-test.git`

-1. cd to backend
+2. cd to backend
 `cd backend`

-2. install the packages by
+3. install the packages by
 `npm install`

-3. and then run
+4. and then run
 `nodemon app.js`

-4. Open another terminal, and then cd to frontend
+5. Open another terminal, and then cd to frontend
 `cd frontend`

-5. install the packages by
+6. install the packages by
 `npm install`

-6. and then run
+7. and then run
 `npm start`

-7. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+8. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 You may also run
 `npm run lint`